Hyvve-Movement/docs/technical/blockchain-integration.md

 ## Blockchain Architecture

-Hyvve is built on the Aptos blockchain with integration to the Movement Network:
+Hyvve is built on the Movement Network, with Celestia as the data availability layer.

-### Aptos Blockchain Core

-The Aptos blockchain serves as the primary layer for:

-- Smart contract execution
-- Token transactions
-- Campaign management
-- Contributor reputation tracking
-- Verification attestations

-Aptos's Move VM provides a secure and efficient environment for our smart contracts, offering high throughput and low transaction costs.

 ### Movement Network Integration